anand-ts/monokai-space-gray/README.md

 **Java:**
 ![Java Demo](images/monokai-space-gray-java.png)

-## Installation

-Manual:

-1. Downlaod the repo.
-2. $ code --install-extension monokai-space-gray-0.0.5.vsix

-Or just downlaod from the VSCode Marketplace :^)

-## Installation

 If you encounter a bug or to suggest an improvement, please report to Issues.

 Thank you!

--A

 P.S I am currently working on the Light version of the theme.
 Will provide updates.